-L. Dematerialisation of Shares
+Dematerialisation of Shares L. .

-The equity shares of the Company which are in compulsory demat list with effect from 26th June, 2000 are available for trading under National Securities Depository Limited (NSDL) and Central Depository Services (India) Limited (CDSL).
+The equity shares of the Company which are in compulsory dematerialized form with effect from June 26, 2000 are available for trading under National Securities Depository Limited (NSDL) and Central Depository Services (India) Limited (CDSL).
 The International Securities Identification Number allotted to the Company's equity shares is INE209A01019.
-As on date, a total of 24,166,269 equity shares forming 99.17% of the total paid up equity share of 24,369,264 stands dematerialised.
+As on date, a total of 24,177,473 equity shares forming 99.22% of the total paid up equity share of 24,369,264 stands dematerialised.
 All requests for dematerialisation of shares are processed within the time frame of 1-4 days time.